Liverpool confirm plans to play Carabao Cup & Club World Cup simultaneously | Goal.com

 "We would like to thank the EFL for their efforts to accommodate us and we can confirm alternative dates were discussed, but ultimately none were considered suitable without compromising the scheduling of the competition itself or placing an undue strain on our playing staff."

-The EFL released a communique of their, which reads: "The Carabao Cup Quarter-Final tie between Aston Villa and Liverpool has been confirmed for Tuesday 17 December (7.45pm kick-off) as originally scheduled.
+The EFL released a statement of their own, which reads: "The Carabao Cup quarter-final tie between Aston Villa and Liverpool has been confirmed for Tuesday 17 December (7.45pm kick-off) as originally scheduled.